| spring | time | place | lectures | thursday 15:15 - 17:00 | MIN 0.11 |

 A combination of worked out home work exercises and a final exam.

 Thursday 26 february.
-Stokes theorem, symplectic forms and manifolds.
+Differential forms, Stokes theorem, symplectic forms and manifolds.
+Exercises (pdf, ps).

-Thursday 5 april.
+Thursday 12 march.
 Regular symmetry reduction, reduced system, momentum mapping.
+Exercises (pdf, ps).

 Thursday 9 may.
 Andoyer variables, invariant tori.